 Inspectors should treat minor nonconformance’s in the same manner as minor violations with respect to documentation and screening for significance.

-Appendix E contains the screening criteria for minor noncompliance’s and examples of noncompliance’s that have been categorized as minor.
+Appendix E contains the screening criteria for minor violations/noncompliances and examples of violations/noncompliance’s that have been categorized as minor.
 Inspectors may use these examples to help understand the threshold for classification of findings.
+The inspectors will review the corrective action to ensure the minor violation/noncompliance is documented in the vendor’s corrective action program and that the problem statement adequately captures the violation/noncompliance.
+It is not expected for the vendor to correct the noncompliance before the end of the inspection.

 b.
-Non-Cited Violations.
+Non-Cited Violations (NCVs).
 Guidance in Section 2.3.2 of the NRC Enforcement Policy describes the circumstances for consideration of issuing an NCV for SL IV violations.
-When the NRC applies this enforcement discretion, the report shall briefly describe the circumstances of the violation, the vendor's corrective actions, and the following statement: "This non-repetitive, vendor/licensee-identified and corrected violation is being treated as an, consistent with Section 2.3.2 of the NRC Enforcement Policy."
+When the NRC applies this enforcement discretion, the report shall briefly describe the circumstances of the violation, the vendor's corrective actions, and the following statement: "This non-repetitive, vendor/licensee-identified and corrected violation is being treated as an NCV, consistent with Section 2.3.2 of the NRC Enforcement Policy."

-The approval of the Director is required to disposition willful violations as NCVs.
+The approval of the OE Director is required to disposition willful violations as NCVs.
 When the NRC dispositions a willful SL IV violation as an NCV per Section 2.3.2 of the NRC Enforcement Policy, the inspection report shall also address the use of this enforcement discretion.
 For example:

 "Although this violation is willful, it was brought to the NRC's attention by the vendor, it involved isolated acts of a low-level individual without management involvement, and the violation was not caused by a lack of management oversight, and it was addressed by appropriate remedial action.